OpenHD/FPVue_RK3566/README.md

 # FPVue_rk

 WFB-ng client (Video Decoder) for Rockchip platform powered by the [Rockchip MPP library](https://github.com/rockchip-linux/mpp).
-It also includes an experimental GStreamer path for Allwinner A733 devices using `gstomxvideodec` or the V4L2 stateless decoders.
+It also includes an experimental Allwinner A733 path that targets a direct V4L2 to KMS pipeline without GStreamer.

 Tested on RK3566 (Radxa Zero 3W) and RK3588s (Orange Pi 5).